Guinea-Bissau: Ethnic groups

 Most of the remainder are mestiços of mixed Portuguese and African descent.

 Portuguese natives are a very small percentage of Bissau-Guineans.
 After Guinea-Bissau gained independence, most of the Portuguese nationals left the country.
 The country has a tiny Chinese population.
-These include traders and merchants of mixed Portuguese and Cantonese ancestry from the former Asian Portuguese colony of Macau.
+These include traders and merchants of mixed Portuguese and Cantonese ancestry from the former Portuguese colony of Macau.
+There is also a small Cape Verdean, Lebanese and Jewish community in the country.
+Portuguese people made up the largest white population during colonial period but there was also some Lebanese people, Italians, French people and English people.

 Major cities

 Main cities in Guinea-Bissau include: